NPIN Funding Feed

 If you run your own Web site, you can display the latest headlines from NPIN

-Funding and News on your own site using feeds.
+Funding on your own site using feeds.
 There are numerous

 resources on the Internet that detail how to integrate a feed.
 They can be found